 Some of you will choose to open the mission call packet in private, in your bedroom, or perhaps you’ll get away to somewhere in nature.
 Many of you will gather around with your close family, and others will open the packet in the presence of a large number of family and friends.
 Many will even have a virtual gathering, over the phone or using video conferencing, as they open their mission call packet.
 However you choose to do it, opening and reading your mission call letter will bring many feelings: spiritual confirmations, excitement, and tears of joy.

-About two to four weeks after the Church receives your mission application, an envelope will arrive from The Church of Jesus Christ of Latter-day Saints Office of the First Presidency.
+Generally, about two to four weeks after the Church receives your mission application, a letter (either in a physical envelope, or often now in an email) will arrive from The Church of Jesus Christ of Latter-day Saints Office of the First Presidency.
 The packet generally contains these items:

 - The Call Letter from the Prophet